Laser Cutting & Engraving Wood | Tips and Tricks

 How Do You Clean Laser Engraved Wood?

-There are a range of techniques you can use to clean laser engraved wood, ranging from sanding down the area to using white wine vinegar or soapy water to remove the unsightly charing left behind after the cutting or engraving process.
+There are a range of techniques you can use to clean laser engraved wood to remove the unsightly charing left behind after the cutting or engraving process including:

 Below, we will explore each of these techniques for cleaning laser engraved wood in more depth.